auth0/docs/articles/mfa/concepts/mfa-factors.md

 ---
 # Multi-factor Authentication Factors

 Auth0 supports a number of different options when it comes to enabling MFA for protecting user account access.
 An MFA workflow is typically provided via a separate application that runs on a mobile or tablet device.
-If you don’t want your customers to have to download a separate application, Auth0 also provides an [MFA SDK](/mfa/guides/guardian/guardian-sdk) that you can use to build second factor workflow right in your existing mobile device app.

-Use any of the dozens of MFA solutions that exist today including SMS text, email, biometric, password-less and more, and be ready to add any new ones easily as they become available or necessary.
-Auth0 provides support for all MFA service providers through authentication flow [Rules](/rules).
+If you don’t want your customers to have to download a separate application, Auth0 also provides an [SDK](/mfa/guides/guardian/install-guardian-sdk) that you can use to build a second factor workflow in your existing mobile device app.

 On the [Dashboard > Multifactor Auth](${manage_url}/#/mfa) page, you can select the factors to use for MFA for your tenant.